RedWebGames/Cyberix3D/README.md

 ###### (RedWebGames patch)
 Cyberix3D is a Open Source HTML5 3D Game Engine built off the [Urho3D Game Engine](https://urho3d.github.io/).
 ## Download
-Here's the download link for the Urho3D Engine, which is the engine that Cyberix3D will be built on https://drive.google.com/file/d/1iYF743XmjE3xtIZHiphB09kVyFbJtnyz/view?usp=sharing.
-The file also contains a Visual Studios project file.
-Here is the link to download Visual Studios https://www.visualstudio.com/downloads
+Here's the download link for the Urho3D Engine, which is the engine that Cyberix3D will be built on: https://drive.google.com/file/d/1iYF743XmjE3xtIZHiphB09kVyFbJtnyz/view?usp=sharing.
+The file also contains a **Visual Studios Community** project file.
+Here is the link to download **Visual Studios Community** https://www.visualstudio.com/downloads
 Here is how you install the engine.
- * Step 1: click on the visual studios link and download "Visual Studios Community" not the other ones.
-Also you need to install with Visual Studios, ALT, and Visual C++.
+ * Step 1: click on the **visual studios link** and download "**Visual Studios Community**" not the other ones.
+Also you need to install with **Visual Studios**, **ALT**, and **Visual C++**.

- * Step 2: click on the google drive link to download the engine.
+ * Step 2: Click on the google drive link to download the engine.
  * step 3: Unzip the engine to C: (you can unzip anywhere you want but we will be using C:)
- * step 4: go to c:\Urho3D-1_7-Cyberix3D\vs2017\Urho3D.sln and open "Urho3D.sln" in Visual Studios, the project will be a icon instead of ".sln" if you have Visual Studios Community already installed.
+ * step 4: Go to c:\Urho3D-1_7-Cyberix3D\vs2017\Urho3D.sln and open "Urho3D.sln" in Visual Studios, the project will be a icon instead of ".sln" if you have Visual Studios Community already installed.

  * step 5: Select the startup project from one of the examples on the right side by pressing right click + set as startup project then click "F5" to run the projects.